Translanguaging: Teachers

 Making use of translanguaging in the classroom does not require the teacher to be bilingual; however, it does require the teacher to be a co-learner.
 Monolingual teachers working with bilingual or multilingual students can successfully use this teaching practice; however, they must rely on the students, their parents, the community, texts, and technology more than the bilingual teacher, in order to support the learning and leverage the students' existing resources.
 As translanguaging allows the legitimization of all varieties, teachers can participate by being open to learning the varieties of their students, and by incorporating words from unfamiliar languages into their own use, serving as a model for their students to begin working with their non-native languages.

 The traditional prohibition of translanguaging in high-stakes writing assignments can prevent multilingual students from practicing their translanguaging abilities, and so it is the responsibility of the instructor to provide safe spaces for students to practice and develop their translanguaging skills.
 Teachers must plan out the translanguaging practices to be used with their students just as each lesson must be planned out, as translanguaging is not random.
 By reading bilingual authors and texts, teachers give the students the chance to experience two or more languages together and help compare and contrast the languages for the children.

 Importantly, the use of translanguaging in the classroom enables language acquisition for the students without the direct insertion or influence of the teacher.
 While teachers do not need to become a compendium of the languages or language varieties practiced in their classrooms, they do need to be open to working with these new languages and language varieties to encourage student participation in translanguaging.

 Language immersion programs can implement translanguaging as a technique to transform language learning.
 Educators can incorporate students' previous knowledge to encourage students to collaborate and make connections.
 Simultaneously, translanguaging can be implemented at home to allow students from multilingual families to connect words from another language to communicate better.
-Learners' First language is a fundamental part of learning a second language.
-The structure of the first language can create meaning in the grammar and spelling of the second language.
-Learners can connect to the linguistic elements since they already know the word's meaning.